Open-EO/openeo-processes-dask-ml/README.md

 [openeo-processes-dask](https://github.com/Open-EO/openeo-processes-dask), extending it
 by machine learning capabilities.

+> [!WARNING]
+> This package is Work-In-Progress, and everything is experimental.
+> You will likely encounter many `NotImplementedError`.\
+> At the moment, it is rather a proof-of-concept than something to be used in production.

+## Currently supported
+- Loading pre-trained ML models using the `load_ml_model` process
+- Use the loaded ML model to make predictions from the datacube using `ml_predict`
+- Restructure ML model output back into a datacube structure.

 ## Installation

 This package is not published on PyPI yet.
 It can only be used from source